Carlism: Borbón-Parma claim

 Coat of arms used by the supporters of the Carlist claimants to the Spanish Throne with the Sacred Heart of Jesus and Immaculate Heart of Mary adopted c.1942 by Xavier of Bourbon.

 Prince Xavier of Bourbon-Parma (25 May 1889 – 7 May 1977), known in Spain as Don Javier de Borbón, had been named regent of the Carlist Communion by Alfonso Carlos in 1936 as the nearest member of the House of Bourbon who shared the Carlist ideals.

-During the Second World War, Prince Xavier returned to the Belgian army, where he had served during World War I. He was demobilized and joined the French maquis.
+During World War II, Prince Xavier returned to the Belgian army, where he had served during World War I. He was demobilized and joined the French maquis.
 He was taken prisoner by the Nazis and sent to Natzweiler-Struthof and Dachau concentration camps, where American troops liberated him in 1945.
 In 1952, Javier was proclaimed King of Spain, asserting Carlist legitimacy.
 Since the death of Alfonso Carlos, his successor by right of agnatic primogeniture had yet to be determined.
 To do so, it was necessary to trace the patriline of Philip V to his seniormost descendant who was not excluded from the throne by law (for treason, morganatic marriage, birth out-of-wedlock and other reasons legally established in the Novísima Recopilación of 1805, in force at the time of the First Carlist War).
 In 1952, when all lines senior to the House of Bourbon-Parma were deemed excluded, the claim was taken up by Don Javier (descended from Philip, Duke of Parma, third son of Philip V).
 Even though he was raised in the Carlist camp and named regent of the Carlist Communion in 1936, his proclamation as king later in 1956 was, it was asserted, not a political move based on ideology, but the consequence of dynastic legitimacy.
 He remained the Carlist claimant until his renunciation in 1975.

 Therefore, we are faced with the last branch descending in a direct male line from Don Felipe V, through his son the Infante Don Felipe, Duke of Parma; his grandson the Infante Don Fernando, also Duke of Parma, Plasencia and Guastalla; his great-grandson the Infante Don Luis, King of Etruria; his great-great-grandson the Infante Don Carlos Luis, successively King of Etruria, Duke of Lucca and Duke of Parma; his fourth grandson the Infante Don Carlos, Carlos III of Parma, and his fifth grandson the Infante Don Roberto, Duke of Parma, Plasencia and Guastalla, brother-in-law of Don Carlos VII by the marriage of this Monarch with his sister the Infanta Doña Margarita (...)
 From the second marriage of Don Roberto twelve children were born, of whom the Most Serene Lord Infante Don Sixto Fernando (the only male married morganatically) has died, and His Royal Highness the Infante Don Francisco Javier Carlos, Duke of Parma is alive.